 OR JUST OVER A TENNER THIS test disc is a bargain.
 A well produced TV commercial could make it go all the way up to the charts.
-Thus: OPENING SCENE (A backlit wide-angle view of a well-deco-
+Thus: OPENING SCENE: (A backlit wide-angle view of a well-decorated office.
+Hi-Fi News reviewers are shown blissfully discussing their points of view.)
+Sue is saving the Vivaldi strings have no trace of harshness or overbrilliance, just a natural bloom.

-Well, I find them aggressively close," admits Peter Branscombe defiantly.
-'It's the 'Eroica' that sounds natural and unadulterupper and lower registers too much for my taste,' throws in Roger Bowen, absentmindedly playing with his pen And while everybody else takes the opportunity to butter up the boss on account of his fine piano recording, Arthur Jacobs declares contemptuously that the piano tone on the Andras Schiff recording is unbeatable.
-And if that doesn't say much for his ears, it says a CLOSING SCENE
+Well, I find them aggressively close, admits Peter Branscombe defiantly.
+'It's the 'Eroica' that sounds natural and unadulter-'Natural?
+You call that natural?' interrupts upper and lower registers too much for my taste,' throws in Roger Bowen, absentmindedly playing with his pen And while everybody else takes the opportunity to butter up the boss on account of his fine piano recording, Arthur Jacobs declares contemptuously that the piano tone on the Andras Schiff recording is unbeatable.
+And if that doesn't say much for his ears, it says a lot for his guts . . .
+CLOSING SCENE